 The SB-700 adds these nice features: commander mode (can now control two groups of flashes: A/B from the flash when it is on the hotshoe), can change the flash head pattern, comes with gels, updated easier menu system).
 What’s the difference between the SB-700 and SB-910?
 The SB-910 will have more “pro” features (slightly more power (but not THAT much), pc-sync cord option, battery pack option, a better Master flash controller mode: the SB-910 lets you set each slave flash mode independent of each other and independent of the master flash.
 Example: Master flash is TTL, 2nd slave flash is in Manual power mode, 3rd slave is in auto TTL.
 With the SB-700, the slave flash modes must be the same as the Master flash.
 Yes, this feature is a bit technical, but if you do a lot of off-camera flash, this info is good to know =).

 - Vagabond Mini Lithium portable battery: What a God-send.
 These are the portable power packs we use to power our studio lights.
+Although we no longer use studio lights because of their bulky size, these batteries are still amazing for anyone who is looking to remotely power their traditional plug-in studio lights.
 They are efficient and lightweight and we attach them right onto the lightstands.
-We use these to power our studio lights at wedding receptions.
-They last all night easily.
-Made by the same Paul C Buff company that makes our studio lights.
-Unbeatable value and performance.
+Made by the same Paul C Buff company that makes gear with unbeatable value, performance and service.

 - Phottix Strato II remote triggers: These are the triggers we use to control our reception lighting.
 It has the easiest to use group lighting on/off function.
 For example, if you have 4 lights (one light on each corner) You can set up 4 groups: A,B,C and D. You can now toggle any group on or off just by pushing one button.
 No confusing menus or anything, just easy on/off.
 That’s what i call simple! and that’s why we use these over other triggers!
 Not to mention, they’ve been super reliable and super affordable too!
 If you’re a Canon user, make sure you get the Canon version.. and not the Nikon version that we have. =) Wait.. there’s an added bonus, you can also use these to remotely trigger your camera shutter too!
 It even has the press half-way to focus function.